hello2all/gamma-ray/README.md

 - Top, which tries to post 1 tick better than the existing best bid and ask prices in the orderbook, given a minimum spread contraint.
 - Mid, which post bid/ask orders with a fixed spread.
 - Avellaneda Stoikov, which is a high frequency market maker framework with a proper model, for more information you may read the paper [here](https://www.researchgate.net/publication/24086205_High_Frequency_Trading_in_a_Limit_Order_Book).
-A jupyter notebook is provided giving a sample method to calibrate model parameters.
+A jupyter notebook `doc/AS model calibration.ipynb` is provided giving a sample method to calibrate model parameters.

 As of now this program only supports one exchange: Bitmex, more exchanges may be added in the future depend on user request.